 “Safari” is a Swahili word meaning “journey” and, in by-gone days, adventurers went on safaris through unchartered lands with armed guard and native porters carrying their home-away-from-home; their main aim being to shoot big game.
 Thankfully today we shoot with cameras, and lodges such as the ones below offer low-impact, high-end safaris, perfect for those who want to dissolve into the bush and view a wide range of game with their own knowledgeable guide and rarely another vehicle in site.
 Botswana was one of the world’s poorest countries when it gained independence from the UK in 1966, but is now one of the world’s fastest-growing economies.
 With a population of just over two million people, it’s one of the most sparsely populated countries in the world and much of it remains a roadless wilderness, where supplies and guests reach safari camps by light planes.
-Botswana is the perfect country to enjoy a low-impact, high-end safari and the below three Orient Express lodges are among the finest available.
+Botswana is the perfect country to enjoy a low-impact, high-end safari and the below three Belmond Safari lodges are among the finest available.

 Savute Elephant Camp is in Chobe National Park, a sweeping expanse of savannah and rolling grasslands, home to one of the largest concentrations of animals in Africa.
 Our first task on arrival was chasing 2 ostriches off the landing strip so the plane could take off.
 The mysterious Savute Channel, which feeds the Savuti Marsh, recently started flowing again after a dry spell of 30 years (probably due to tectonic shifts).